yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/Flashing.rst

 Replace <ip-address> with the units IP address ('<' and '>' should not be part of the command) and make sure you are either in the same directory as the firmware, or you designate the correct path to the firmware.
 After a second or two a message stating the transfer was successful should appear.

-The unit should restart on it's own.
-If are unable to contact the unit after a few minutes, restart it.
+The unit should restart on its own.
+If you are unable to contact the unit after a few minutes, restart it.